yaoweideng/MotifBench/readme.md

 * [A performance leaderboard (with submission instructions)](#leaderboard)
 * [Acknowledgements](#acknowledgement)

+:rotating_light: **Solicitation of comments and input by March 31, 2025.** This repo comprises a first benchmark instantiation (“MotifBench V0”).
+If you have found your way here and are interested in using or developing motif-scaffolding methods, please consider providing feedback by posting an issue or writing directly to [btrippe@stanford.edu](btrippe@stanford.edu) to help us improve MotifBench.
+Of particular interest are:
+* Additional motifs to include as test cases.
+Sharing a problem you think is important could help direct community effort towards unsolved problems.
+* Suggestions on how to improve the metrics and evaluation pipeline.
+We hope to incorporate suggestions into a more permanent, updated benchmark (MotifBench V1) to be released in April.

 # Test-Cases

-MotifBench V0 includes 30 test problems that are specified in `./test_cases.csv`, and through the pdb files in `./motif_pdbs/`.
+MotifBench includes 30 test problems that are specified in `./test_cases.csv`, and through the pdb files in `./motif_pdbs/`.
 In this csv, each row defines a test case, with the following columns characterize the problems:
 * `pdb_id` The Protein Data Bank identifier of the experimentally characterized structure from which the motif extracted.
 * `motif_residues` The chain ID and indices of residues that comprise the motif.
 Discontiguous residue ranges are separated by semicolons.